Il ballo della vita: Promotion

 In October 2018, the band released This Is Måneskin, a documentary film which delved into the band's career beginnings, personal life and the creative process of producing the album.

 The album was promoted by their first career tour which was held between 2018 and 2019, and which had sold-out over 70 dates with more than 140,000 tickets, including their first European tour with eleven sold-out dates in Spain, France, Switzerland, Germany, Belgium and the United Kingdom.

 Commercial performance

 By May 2019, the tracks accumulated more than 196 million streams on Spotify.
 Following the band's win at the Eurovision Song Contest 2021 with the song "Zitti e buoni" (from their succeeding album Teatro d'ira: Vol. I), the album entered charts outside Italy (and Switzerland) for the first time.

 Track listing

-All tracks are written by Damiano David, with track #7 co-written by Matteo Privitera and composed by Luigi Florio.
+All lyrics and music written by Damiano David, except "Immortale" whose lyrics were written by David and Matteo Privitera, and music composed by Luigi Florio.